spozi/svgpm/README.md

             svgpm  -gen    100	-p	100	-ds  wine_quality.csv.

 The program will run for 100 generation (-gen 100), with population 100 (-p 100), on dataset wine_quality.csv (-ds wine_quality.csv) using 5-fold cross-validation.

+This work has been used in the following papers:

+1. Item 1
+1. Item 2
+1. Item 3